mkandyng/demo/streaming-api/readme.txt

 (SpringBatch) https://spring.io/projects/spring-batch
 (Java 8 Stream) https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html

 The objective of this program is to develop a solution that allow streaming of data from any source to any destination, allowing the flexibility to plug in any data filtering and transformation pipeline.
-This project demonstrate:

 1) Process log messages in JSON and persist to DB (JPA,Hibernate) using each of the different streaming API.